Road smashes close Waikato roads in black start to Friday

 Emergency services were responding to the crash between a truck and a ute, which happened about 6.30am.

 Both the truck and ute went down a bank and the truck burst into flames.
+Police said one person was seriously injured in the crash.

 A Fire and Emergency spokesman said the burning lorry ended up on railway tracks.
 An alert was sent to notify all trains to stop.